Is online therapy right for me?

 Sometimes therapy fees can feel really expensive, I have felt this way myself.

 First and foremost, you ARE worthy of putting money into yourself.
 You are important and you deserve it.
+Charging higher fees mean I am able to see less people and therefore put much more into our partnership.

 Second to help shine more light, there are a lot of costs a therapist has to take into account when setting a fee for their work.